Islam in Contemporary Britain (MA/PgDip)

 - Middle Eastern Muslim reform movements

-- Qualitative research with Muslims in Britain
+- Qualitative Research with Muslim communities in Britain

 - Researching British Muslims: design issues and challenges

-- Conducting sensitive research with British Muslims
+- Conducting Sensitive Research with British Muslims

-- Contemporary Debates = 20 credits
+- Contemporary Debates = 20 credits (2 hours per week, weeks 1-5, Spring Semester) to include:

 - Social Policy